Prussian uprisings: Background

-The first Prussian uprising (1242–1249)
+First Prussian uprising (1242–1249)

 The first Prussian uprising was influenced by three major events.
-Firstly, the Livonian Knights – a subsidiary of the Teutonic Knights – lost the Battle of the Ice on Lake Peipus to Alexander Nevsky in April 1242.
+Firstly, the Livonian Knights – a subsidiary of the Teutonic Knights – lost the Battle on the Ice on Lake Peipus to Alexander Nevsky in April 1242.
 Secondly, southern Poland was devastated by a Mongol invasion in 1241; Poland lost the Battle of Legnica and the Teutonic Knights lost one of its most trusted allies that often supplied troops.
 Thirdly, Duke Swantopolk II of Pomerania was fighting against the Knights, who supported his brothers' dynastic claims against him.
 It has been implied that the new castles of the Knights were competing with his lands over the trade routes along the Vistula River.
 While some historians embrace the Swantopolk–Prussian alliance without hesitation, others are more careful.
 They point out that the historical information came from documents written by the Teutonic Knights and must have been ideologically charged to persuade the Pope to declare a crusade not only against the pagan Prussians but also against the Christian duke.

 Prussians besieged Teutonic castles and managed to capture all except for Elbing (Elbląg) and Balga in the eastern regions of Natangia, Barta and Warmia; Thorn (Toruń), Culm (Chełmno), and Rehden (Radzyń Chełmiński) in the western parts.
 In December 1242, the Knights were able to capture Sartowice, Swantopolk's castle on the banks of the Vistula.
 The ensuing five-week siege of Sartowice failed to recapture the fortress and Swantopolk lost 900 men.
 In the spring of 1243, Swantopolk also lost the castle at Nakel (Nakło nad Notecią), which dominated trade on the Noteć River.
 In the face of these losses, the duke was forced to make a short-lived truce.
 In the summer of 1243, Prussians with Sudovian help raided the Culmerland (Chełmno Land) and, on their way back, defeated the pursuing Teutonic Knights on 15 June on the banks of the Osa River.
 Some 400 Teutonic soldiers perished, including their marshal.
 Swantopolk, encouraged by the defeat, gathered an army of 2,000 men and unsuccessfully besieged Culm (Chełmno).